Leontius of Fréjus

-Saint Leontius (Léonce de Fréjus) (d.
+Leontius (Léonce de Fréjus) (d.
 488) was a bishop of Fréjus, in Provence.
 He was probably born at Nîmes, towards the end of the fourth century; he died in his episcopal town in 488, according to some authorities, though others say 443 or 448.
-His feast day is 1 December.
+He is venerated as a saint in the Catholic and Eastern Orthodox churches; his feast day is 1 December.

+Life

 The date of his episcopal ordination is uncertain, but most likely it took place between the years 400 and 419.
-He was clearly a man of eminent sanctity, and an episcopate marked with important results, or else he would not have been from an early date associated with the Blessed Virgin as patron of the cathedral church of Fréjus.
+Starting from an early date, he, alongside the Blessed Virgin, was considered patron of the cathedral church of Fréjus.

-There is reason to believe that he was a brother of Saint Castor, Bishop of Apt, and that consequently like him he was a native of Nîmes.
+There is reason to believe that he was a brother of Castor, Bishop of Apt, and that consequently like him he was a native of Nîmes.
 At times he has been mistaken for other persons of the same name, especially for Leontius, Bishop of Arles, who lived at the end of the fifth century.
 But besides the difference in time, the important events associated with the name of the latter Leontius render the identification impossible.

 Episcopate

 The principal occurrence during the episcopate of Leontius of Fréjus was the establishment of Lérins Abbey at the beginning of the fifth century.
 The name of this bishop is inseparably united to that of Honoratus, the founder of the monastery, who was ordained by Leontius.
 Leontius seems to have played an important part in the development of the monastic life in the south-east of Gaul.
 Honoratus called him his superior and his father, whilst John Cassian who governed the numerous religious of the Abbey of St. Victor, Marseille, dedicated most of his "Conferences" to him.

 The relations of Lérins Abbey to the diocesan bishop were very cordial.
-Some writers believe that this was due merely to the common custom of the age, but others hold, and not without reason it would seem, that it was the result of special privileges granted by Leontius to Honoratus, with whom he was intimately united in the bonds of friendship.
-Be that as it may, these regulations, which, while safeguarding the episcopal dignity, assured the independence of the monastery, and were confirmed by the Third Council of Arles, seem to have been the beginning of those immunities which from then on were enjoyed in an increasing degree by the religious communities.
+Special privileges were granted by Leontius to Honoratus, with whom he was intimately united in the bonds of friendship.
+These regulations safeguarded the episcopal dignity while assuring the independence of the monastery.
+They were confirmed by the Third Council of Arles, and seem to have been the beginning of those immunities which from then on were enjoyed in an increasing degree by the religious communities.